This exhibition has ended. See our current exhibition.

 Whilst at the studio yesterday, I also brought back perhaps the only collaboration painting Billy and I have done together that isn’t part of the Heckel’s Horse catalogue.
 It’s a painting of two chairs, hanging on its own wall of Sainsburys cardboard boxes, see photo below.

 It’s nighttime, January 29th 2013.
 Stuckism co-founder Charles Thomson, Shelley Li and myself are probably reclining in the Black Ivory Printmaking & Audio Club kitchen, deep in conversation about the current state of the art world.
 Charles casually asks if I would like a free painting.
 I say yes.
 Charles asks for a canvas and some acrylic paints, and sets about painting.
 Little do we know, this painting will begin a radical U-turn seismic-shift renaissance in Thomson’s work.
 A new, off-the-cuff, rougher, blended way of painting.
 He paints a still life of a bottle, a skull and a cat on a yellow background.
 On the reverse he writes ‘29 JAN 2013 for Edge & Shelley CThomson‘.
 Charles returns home and starts painting more, prolifically more, in this new groundbreaking style.
 A few days later, February 2nd, the three of us are once again in the house of Black Ivory Printmaking & Audio Club.
 Probably deep in discussion about the current state of the art world.
 As always, from the perspective of amateur outsiders who are wholeheartedly engaged in the process of painting, and so aren’t interested.
 Charles kindly offers to paint Shelley and I another painting.
 This time, he also asks for a subject.
 I suggest a portrait of Shelley, and off he goes again.
-Both these paintings are in the exhibition (see videos and photo below).
+Both these paintings are in the Stuckism exhibition (see videos and photo below).
 Exhibited in the very room Thomson painted them in.

 In summer 2010, Mary Von Stockhausen invited her fellow members of The Institute of Collective Remodernism to stay at The Centre of Remodernism and Stuckism in Lewenhagen, Northern Germany for two weeks (see video below).
 Those that went included Bill Lewis, Joe Machine, Shelley Li, Edwina Jaques and myself.
 A filmmaker also came, shot loads of footage, then never made the film.
 Seems filmmakers often do this.
 Someone spent the day filming Billy and I working on Heckel s Horse paintings once.
 That was years ago.
 Haven’t heard since.